tjmora/g-font/README.md

 weights and styles) collected so far. **It needs to be called after every component is already rendered.** That's why we placed the `<Head>` and `<link>` tags after the `<Component>` tag.

 This manually-added link tag is only important for page loads.
-For re-hydration, the `g.font` method works as expected.
+For re-hydration, the `font` method works as expected.
 In development, it collects fonts, weights and styles and dynamically inserts a stylesheet link tag to the DOM.
 In production, it doesn't do the collecting and the dynamic insertion of link tags.
-You need to insert the link tags yourself as discussed previously in the Stylesheet Link Generation section.
+You need to place the necessary link tags yourself as discussed previously in the **Stylesheet Link Generation** section.

-## Test
+### Test

 The test for this package is a [separate repo](https://github.com/tjmora/g-font-test).